Residents on beach with dogs

 What is the Future Residents Priority List?

-Joining the Priority List also provides access to design and development updates, invitations to special events and informational sessions, opportunities to connect with future neighbors, and the ability to help shape aspects of the future community.
+Priority List membership also provides access to design and development updates, invitations to special events and information sessions, opportunities to connect with future neighbors, and a voice in shaping aspects of the future community.

 When will the reservation process begin?

-The Reservation Deposit phase is expected to begin in late spring.
+The Reservation Deposit phase is expected to begin in late spring 2026.
 During this phase, Priority List members will be invited to select their preferred apartment or cottage.

-To reserve a home, a 10% deposit of the Entrance Fee will be placed in an escrow account.
-Your initial $1,000 Priority Deposit may be applied toward this reservation deposit.
-10% Deposits will begin at around $37,500 and range based on the size and location of the home you choose at Humboldt Commons.
+To reserve a home, a 10% deposit of the Entrance Fee is placed in an escrow account.
+Your initial $1,000 Priority Deposit may be applied toward this amount.
+10% Reservation Deposits start around $37,500 and range based on the size and location of the home selected.

 Is the reservation deposit repayable?